anthonyjdella/personal-website/anthonyjdella/content/blog/designing-an-animated-logo.md

 postImage: images/blog/anthony-logo.svg
 tags: ["animation", "design", "how-to"]
 ---

+### TLDR: I make an animated logo (think of a .GIF) and explain how you can make one too.

 Having an online personal brand is ever so important.
 Part of this includes having a unified profile picture and logo.
 You can take this to another level by animating the logo!